thieulong/DFS-Maze-Solving/README.md

 Run the script and see how the DFS algorithm travel to find the paths by
 `python3 DFS_Algorithm.py`
 ### Demo video
-You can find a demo video in this link: https://youtu.be/yHdGFZZGBOg
+You can find a demo video here: https://youtu.be/yHdGFZZGBOg